RyanFleck/Shopify-Challenge-S19/docs/index.md

 herokulink: https://herokucontainer
 ---

 The **RCF Shop API**  can be used to query items from a warehouse based on name and availablility.
-The *film* query is an addition built early in the project.

-Currently, all urlencoded parameters must be lowercase.

-The API can be used in two modes:

-1. Classic [REST queries](#rest-query-operations) can be made.

 ### REST Query Operations
 `{{ page.herokulink }}/query` can be used to find single films.